ARM-software/lisa/doc/source/writing_extensions.rst

 :commands: This allows extending WA with additional sub-commands (to supplement
            exiting ones outlined in the :ref:`invocation` section).
-:modules: Modules are "extensions for extensions".
+:modules: Modules are "plugins for plugins".
 They can be loaded by other
-          extensions to expand their functionality (for example, a flashing module maybe loaded by a device in order to support flashing).
+          plugins to expand their functionality (for example, a flashing module maybe loaded by a device in order to support flashing).

-Packaging Your Extensions
+Packaging Your Plugins
 =========================

-If your have written a bunch of extensions, and you want to make it easy to deploy them to new systems and/or to update them on existing systems, you can wrap them in a Python package.
+If your have written a bunch of plugins, and you want to make it easy to deploy them to new systems and/or to update them on existing systems, you can wrap them in a Python package.
 You can use ``wa create package`` command to generate appropriate boiler plate.
-This will create a ``setup.py`` and a directory for your package that you can place your extensions into.
+This will create a ``setup.py`` and a directory for your package that you can place your plugins into.

 For example, if you have a workload inside ``my_workload.py`` and a result processor in ``my_result_processor.py``, and you want to package them as